Aryamannn/tag-explorer/TagDB/WindowsNotes.md

 ## After Setup

 Once you have setup and populated *TagDB* then using it in the future is easy.
-Just open *bash* and type:
+Just open *bash*, navigate to the TagDB directory, and type:

 ```
 node tagdb.js